-Virginia McRae, Co-Director, Legal Writing Academy, University of Ottawa was also on faculty in the Bar Admission Course for 11 years teaching Public Law, Legal Research, and Legal Writing.
-She joined the University of Ottawa, Faculty of Law in 2011 as Director of Programs for the Legal Writing Academy and teaches senior level legal writing, Legal Writing and Social Justice, and the Writing Leadership course.
+Virginia McRae has been teaching legal writing since 1979.
+She was in private practice in Ottawa before joining the Department of Justice where for 28 years she practiced administrative law, human rights law and the Charter, family law and policy.
+She was appointed Assistant Deputy Minister in 2007.
+She was also on faculty in the Bar Admission Course for 11 years teaching Public Law, Legal Research, and Legal Writing.
+She joined the University of Ottawa, Faculty of Law in 2011 and is now co-Director of the Legal Writing Academy.
+She teaches advanced legal writing, Legal Writing and Social Justice, the Writing Leadership course, and diverse writing workshops.
 She designs and runs customized legal writing programs for law firms, government legal departments, tribunals, justices of the peace, and judges.